ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W03-D2-UxTesting.md

 - Built mock-ups and prototypes

 - Wrote a test script
-            (Mock-ups had "canned" responses, so following a test script was essential).
+            (Prototypes had "canned" responses, so following a test script was essential).

 - Observed focus group sessions

-- - Three or four people were in each focus group.
+  - Three or four people were in each focus group.
         They were selected and paid by a professional agency.

-- - Participants were in a room with a computer and a moderator.
+  - Participants were in a room with a computer and a moderator.

-- - - Observers were in another room watching through a one-way mirror.
+    - Observers were in another room watching through a one-way mirror.
     - We had video cameras recording the participants.

-- - A professional moderator read the script.
+  - A professional moderator read the script.

-  - - This helps avoid the problem of participants not wanting to hurt the developers' feelings and of the developer grimacing and looking hurt in front of the participants
+    - This helps avoid the problem of participants not wanting to hurt the developers' feelings and of the developer grimacing and looking hurt in front of the participants.

     - The participants didn't touch the computer; they just watched and answered questions.

   - We developers all watched the videos afterward and discussed the participants' responses.